 An address search result is a yellow marker with an asterisk, which points to the location of the address you have searched for.
 Use the Address Search box at the lower right corner of the map.
 As you type an address into the field, a selection list will be populated and displayed.
 Selecting one of the addresses will place the address search result marker at that location and center the map on it.

 - Clicking on the yellow marker will display the address that was selected.

 - Typing and selecting a new address in the search field will move the marker to the new location.

-- To clear the marker, uncheck the Address search results box from the map layers button , or reload the page using the "reload" button on the browser.
+- To clear the marker, click Clear, or uncheck the Address search results box from the map layers button .

-To remove any of the above information from the map display, use the dropdown menu from the map layers button .
+To remove any of the above map layers from the map display, use the dropdown menu from the map layers button .
 For more information, see Map settings.